Capital District (New York): Nicknames

 Capitaland, Metroland, the Tri-City Area, and Tech Valley are nicknames sometimes used to refer to the Capital District.
 The region is often also called the 518 after the telephone area code that serves the Capital District.

 The Capital District is a part of the area marketed under the name "Tech Valley" in recognition of the technology companies that have moved to the region.
 The 19-county Tech Valley region, which extends from the Canada–US border south to Orange County, is marketed by organizations such as the Tech Valley Chamber Coalition, the Albany-Colonie Regional Chamber of Commerce, and the Albany-based Center for Economic Growth.
-In 2011, New York launched a Regional Council initiative under which the "Capital Region" became the state's official name for the eight-county region consisting of 1.1 million people in Albany, Columbia, Greene, Rensselaer, Saratoga, Schenectady, Warren and Washington counties.
+In 2011, New York launched a Regional Council initiative under which the "Capital Region" became the state's official name for the eleven-county region consisting of 1.1 million people in Albany, Columbia, Fulton, Greene, Montgomery, Rensselaer, Saratoga, Schenectady, Schoharie, Warren and Washington counties.

 History

 First settlements

 Permanent European claims and settlement began in 1609, when Henry Hudson sailed north up the Hudson River in the name of the Dutch.
 During the same year, Samuel Champlain explored south down Lake Champlain and Lake George in the name of France.
 Conflict soon ensued between the French and Dutch for control of the fur trade and both made alliances with different Native American tribes.
 In 1630, Kiliaen van Rensselaer founded the Manor of Rensselaerswyck, a Dutch patroonship in the area, which encompassed much of the area that is now the Capital District.
 In 1664, the English successfully conquered the Dutch while rivalry with the French continued.
 The Dutch, and then the English, maintained focus on settlement and farming while the French incursion into this area was limited to hunting for furs, trading with the natives, and building a few forts.
 Conflict arose when the French-built Fort Carillon and the British-built Fort William Henry near each other, both in order to control the route between the Hudson River Valley and the Champlain Valley.

 Through the Dongan Charter, Governor Thomas Dongan granted Albany the right to purchase 500 acres in "Schaahtecogue" (today Schaghticoke, in Rensselaer County) and 1000 acres at "Tionnondoroge" (today Fort Hunter, in Montgomery County).
 Arent van Curler founded Schenectady in 1662; Fort Saratoga was built at present-day Schuylerville in 1691; and Greenbush (present-day city of Rensselaer) was settled in the 1620s.
 South of Albany, settlement occurred quickly at first, but slowed as growth on the frontier pushed people north and west of Albany and left the southern reaches of the Capital District behind.
 Hudson, in Columbia County, was purchased from the natives in 1662 by Dutch farmers and speculators but did not see actual settlement and growth until 1783 when New Englanders, mainly from southeastern Massachusetts and Rhode Island, arrived.
 It was chartered as a city in 1785, becoming only the third city in the state.